-- Older ski racing suits are not FIS approved and do not have the FIS CS 2015 label on them, so they will not be legal for use for USSA or FIS ski racing after this season (or this season, if they are not plombed).
+- Older ski racing suits are not FIS approved and do not have the FIS CS 2015 label on them, so they are not be legal for use for USSA or FIS ski racing.

 - Zippers don’t stretch.
 So even if you find a size small suit that has stretched into a size medium and now fits your 15 year old son, likely the zipper will cause the suit to pull tighter/ride up in the crotch.
 Good luck getting him to put on an uncomfortable suit, even if “all the other kids” are wearing them.